 MOTHER AND BABY COUNSELLING, KILBURN

 The soul becomes dyed with the colour of its thoughts

 Who is it for?

-I provide psychotherapy and counselling in NW6, in the Kilburn/Queens Park area in Zone 2 for individuals, couples and mothers and babies.
+I provide psychotherapy and counselling as well as clinical supervision in NW6, in the Kilburn/Queens Park area in Zone 2.
+I offer therapy to individuals, couples and mothers and babies.
 We live in a world where, increasingly, the cultural impetus is for the repression and dismissal of difficult feelings, which often leads to emotional isolation, loneliness and even worse to increasing mental health problems.
 Therapy can provide a safer space for exploring issues which are difficult to share with friends and family.
-Some examples of issues often explored in therapy are loss and feeling lost, feeling trapped in unhealthy patterns of behaviour, often informed from the past, getting involved in dysfunctional relationships, not looking after one self, shame and social anxiety.
+Some examples of issues often explored in therapy are loss and feeling lost, feeling trapped in unhealthy patterns of behaviour, often informed from the past, getting involved in dysfunctional relationships, not looking after oneself, shame and social anxiety.
 Therapy is conducted by a fully qualified, accredited and experienced psychotherapist.

 The kind of psychotherapy offered